 - More compact: Is smaller (98x58mm vs 111x68mm) and thus needs less room in the bag.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Is somewhat more recent (announced 1 year and 10 months after the M3).

-Arguments in favor of the Canon EOS M3:
+Advantages of the Canon EOS M3:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.